dsarov/ARDaP/README.md

 ARDaP is available on our development channel and its dependencies can be installed with:

-`conda install -c esteinig -c bioconda -c r ardap`
+`conda install -c dsarov -c bioconda -c r ardap`

 The pipeline itself is run with Nextflow from a local cache of the repository: